Drug Use and Abuse Policy

 Students may be identified through action resulting from inappropriate use of drugs.

 School staff can approach the Principal, Deputy Principal, Heads of School, Tutors,

 Chaplain to express concerns about a particular school member.

 Judgements can then be made as to whether further action is warranted.
 If so, a confidential interview can be arranged with the student to attempt to determine whether a problem exists and to select a course of action.
 If an illegal drug is involved, then the Police may be informed.

 In the event of a student appearing to be under the influence of a drug, the School administration will seek medical advice.
 The School will attempt to notify parents/guardians before any referral to any medical agencies is made, or as soon as is possible.

 In the event of an investigation by the School staff into suspected or apparent drug use or drug possession, due processes will be followed with as much discretion as is possible in the circumstances.
 Heads of Schoolwill be involved from the outset in the interests of providing maximum pastoral care to students and families during a difficult time.

 8.NOTIFICATION OF POLICE

 In the event of a suspected or apparent drug offence being notified to police, the School will ensure that any student under such investigation will receive due and adequate representation.
-Head of Houses or other pastoral care teachers may accompany students to any interviews to give background on the student.
+Heads of School or other pastoral care teachers may accompany students to any interviews to give background on the student.
 The parents or guardians of any student so concerned will be notified as soon as possible in this event.